Hubert Le Sueur: Career

 Henry Peacham was informed that Le Sueur was a pupil of Giambologna in Florence.
 Though he is not otherwise documented in Florence, in Paris he was recorded as sculpteur du Roy at the baptism of his son at Saint-Germain l'Auxerrois in 1610, when a royal secretary and the daughter of another served as witnesses.
 In London he and his second wife were of the Huguenot congregation in Threadneedle Street.
 He worked with Pietro Tacca's assistants on the equestrian bronze of Henry IV on the Pont Neuf, a project that gave him technical skills that were put to use in his equestrian Charles I. Since Inigo Jones had passed through Paris in July 1613, in the train of Lord Arundel, on their way to Strasbourg, Katharine Esdaile suggested that Jones was the one who convinced Le Sueur to go to England.

-The earliest occasion on which Le Sueur received an official commission in England was for twelve figures against the frieze of the grand catafalque— both figures and hearse designed by Inigo Jones — in James I's funeral, 1625.
+The earliest occasion on which Le Sueur received an official commission in England was for twelve figures against the frieze of the grand catafalque— both figures and hearse designed by Inigo Jones — for James I's funeral in 1625.
+In 1628, Le Sueur provided armour for Jeffrey Hudson, a court dwarf serving Henrietta Maria.
+In the 1630s, he worked in "brass and marble" for a fountain in the Queen's garden at Somerset House.

 In 1631 he was dispatched to Rome to arrange to have moulds taken of classical antiquities, to complement the Borghese Gladiator, moulds of which had been obtained for Charles, and which Le Sueur cast in London for the Privy Garden of the Palace of Whitehall.
 Henry Peacham praised Le Sueur for his skill and credits the Catholic priest and agent, George Gage, with obtaining the relevant casts in Rome: "The best of them is the Gladiator, molded from that in Cardinall Borgheses Villa, by the procurement and industry of ingenious Master Gage."

 On a recommendation of Sir Balthazar Gerbier, he cast the famous bronze equestrian statue of the King, made in 1633 for Richard, Lord Weston, Lord High Treasurer, for his house Mortlake Park in Roehampton.
 This statue was ordered to be destroyed by Parliament in 1649.
 After being hidden by the man charged with destroying the statue, it resurfaced at the Restoration and was erected in 1675 at the original site of Charing Cross, at Trafalgar Square, London (on a small traffic island at the entrance to The Mall).